dgarridoa/spark-forecast/README.md

 ## Forecast workflow

-Workflows definition are in the `conf/deployment.yml` file.
-All workflow there are almost identical, with the name `<env>-demand-forecast`, where `<env>` is the environment, with values in `[dev, staging, prod]`.
-The main difference between those workflow is where they read and write.
-Additionally, the production workflow is the only one that is orchestrated.
+Workflows definition are in the `databricks.yml` file.
+It has the `<target>-demand-forecast` workflow, where `<target>` is the target or environment, with values in `[dev, staging, prod]`.
+The main difference between them is where they read and write.
+Additionally, the production target is the only one that is orchestrated.
 The following is the DAG (Directed Acyclic Graph) representation of the workflow.

 ![](docs/demand-forecast-workflow.png)